ran-2012/sadponzi/README.md

    -> Total = 2
    ```

-   If you find False Negatives, please set a larger timeout for SADPonzi.
+   If you find False Negatives, please set a larger timeout and run SADPonzi again.

 ## Academia